michaelshea88/DSI-DC-1/week-01/1.4-lesson/readme.md

 - Can be changed; not fixed
 - Each value has a number associated with it, starting at 0
 - Denoted by square brackets
-A list of values.
-Each one of them is numbered, starting from zero - the first one is numbered zero, the second 1, the third 2, etc. You can remove values from the list, and add new values to the end.
-Example: The names of your friends.
 ```
 </details>